gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-02/index.md

 - Several months ago, AWS made a backward-incompatible change related to the Elasticache Replication Group Multi-AZ behavior, introducing a new [`MultiAZEnabled` toggle](https://awsapichanges.info/archive/changes/db86f9-elasticache.html#CreateReplicationGroup).
-This means that, the last several months, if you deployed Redis with with `enable_automatic_failover` set to `true`, but did not have this `MultiAZEnabled` flag—which wasn't exposed in Terraform's AWS provider—Redis would be deployed into only a single AZ.
+This means that, the last several months, if you deployed Redis with with `enable_automatic_failover` set to `true`, but did not have this `MultiAZEnabled` flag—which wasn&apos;t exposed in Terraform&apos;s AWS provider—Redis would be deployed into only a single AZ.
 This issue was fixed in [AWS provider 3.26](https://github.com/hashicorp/terraform-provider-aws/pull/17320), and in this release, we now expose a new `enable_multi_az` variable in the `redis` module so that you can configure this property.
 This is a backwards incompatible change, so please see the migration guide below.

 </div>